 Rate Limits

 Rate limits protect the API from abuse and ensure fair usage for all users.
-Limits are applied per API key.
+Limits are applied per API key (or per IP for unauthenticated requests).

 Rate Limit Tiers